 According to Designer, Salvatore Catalano, Rover’s Design Team may have had some inspiration from an unusual source.
 He says, ‘at the end of 1995, Rover France involved the students of the IED – European Institute of Design in Turin – in a research project.
 There were two themes: a new saloon and a replacement for the Mini.
 I was one of those students and worked on both concepts.

 ‘In July of 1996, the presentation took place and Rover acquired all the original copies of the sketches.
 I only had two pictures left.
 Months later, the acquisition was made official by BMW, which was interested in having me as an intern.
 Personally, I see that my proposal has given rise to several ideas which are then applied to the standard versions; some applied to the ACV30 prototype.

 ‘Even the direction indicator placed diagonally, in memory of the original welding line on the mudguard.
 So at the origin of the new Mini there is also a Sicilian designer.
 Who knows if and where those drawings are kept!’

 What they inherited at Rover was a BMW platform – as defined in 1995, it featured struts up front and a Z-axle at the rear.
 The engine and gearbox had yet to be decided but, worse than this, no one had told Moulton and BTR Development that their work on the Mini was no longer required.

 By the end of 1996, the project was proving to be something of a poisoned chalice for Rover and, when it became apparent that BMW would not tolerate any slippage in the project despite the handover from Munich, things started to get difficult.
-Rover was hamstrung by the fact that they needed to learn the new (to them) chassis using a R&D Centre that was miniscule in comparison with BMW’s.
+Rover was hamstrung by needing to learn the new chassis using a R&D Centre that was miniscule in comparison with BMW’s.

 …and then grows to include BMW.
 Again